AWS EventBridge¶

 list, findAWS EventBridge

-, click the 【Install】 button, and follow the prompts to complete the installation.
+, click the 【Install】 button, and install it through the pop-up installation interface.

 -

-Log in to the Func console, click 【Script Market】, go to the official script market, and search for
+Log in to the Func Console, click 【Script Market】, go to the official script market, search:

 guance_aws_eventbridge